Wesxdz/kahlo-yawn/_posts/quantum-vampires.md

 Kahlo Yawn does not tolerate genetic or gender discrimination at the intercivilization level, with a single exception.
 Namely, when a civilization pathfinding weaponry technology uses it on another server.
 The causual relationship between genetics, gender, and violence is a frontier field we're still running book simulations on.
 While there's ambiguity, we want to prioritize prevention of non-consentual violence simulations over multiracial genetic mobility.

 We're respecting the IGC maternal leadership's call on this one.
-Remember, you can always appeal for a character specific exception if you donate $4000 of turquoise or gift an level 25+ beaded art project to an IGC kin.
+Remember, your child can always appeal for the unconditional kindness exception if you donate $4000 of turquoise or gift a level 25+ beaded art project to an IGC kin.

 Remember to keep your 3rd eye sensitive to the race, gender, economic, social, and technology injustice history within the child simulator.

-Keep it kind,
+Keep it emotionally intelligent,

 Kalypso.